derek-dchu/derek-dchu.github.io/_posts/2014-10-08-csv-module-in-Python.md

 {% highlight python linenos %}

 	import csv
-	with open('data-out.csv', 'wb') as csvfile:
+	with open('data-out.csv', 'w', newline='') as csvfile:
 		data_writer = csv.writer(csvfile, delimiter=',')
 		for row in data: # each row is an array data_writer.writerow(row)